PCGen/pcgen-deprecated/pcgen/lib/readme.txt

 jep/jep-2.3.1.jar -- "Java Expression Parser" http://www.singularsys.com/jep/ (GPL project, but we have a license exception.
 See the jep/jep.LICENSE.EXCEPTIONS.txt file.) jep/RngPack-1.1a.jar -- RngPack http://www.honeylocust.com/RngPack/ used by JEP/PJEP

-lnf/skinlf.jar -- Skinnable look and feel 6.2, skinnable java look and feel.
-Pcgen has explicit code support for it. http://skinlf.l2fprod.com/ lnf/themes/*themepack.zip -- Themepacks used by skinlf.jar lnf/kunststoff.jar -- Kunststoff Look and Feel 2.0.2, optional java look and feel.
-Pcgen has explicit code support for it. lnf/wraplf.jar -- Used to support anti-aliasing on jdk < 5.0, seems to not support mac? http://wraplf.l2fprod.com/
+skinlf.jar -- Skinnable look and feel 6.2, skinnable java look and feel.
+Pcgen has explicit code support for it. http://skinlf.l2fprod.com/
+../lnf/themes/*themepack.zip -- Themepacks used by skinlf.jar
+kunststoff.jar -- Kunststoff Look and Feel 2.0.2, optional java look and feel.
+Pcgen has explicit code support for it. wraplf.jar -- Used to support anti-aliasing on jdk < 5.0, seems to not support mac? http://wraplf.l2fprod.com/

 test/clover.jar -- Code coverage tool, not open source, we have a license.
 There is an ant task that runs it. http://www.cenqua.com/clover/ test/junit-4.1.jar -- Java Unit test 4.1, used by test classes. http://junit.org/